shosseini811/ClipCutter/README.md

   clipcutter
 ```

+The Docker image includes all necessary dependencies:
+- FFmpeg for video processing
+- Python packages from requirements.txt
+- System dependencies for video processing

 The `-v` flags create volume mounts that:
 - Share the downloads directory between your computer and the container
 - Make your .env file available to the container (read-only)